-As we fast approach the 6-month mark from the start of the pandemic, many general contractors are working to figure out the best solutions to meet their specific needs and keep workers safe while staying as productive as possible.
-Common protocols include additional PPE such as facemasks and shields, temperature checks, more frequent facility cleanings, staggered schedules and limiting two-person jobs when able – but in this line of work it is not always feasible.
+As we enter Q4 of 2020, many industries are still working to figure out the best solutions to meet their specific needs and keep employees safe while staying as productive as possible.
+Common protocols include PPE such as facemasks and shields, temperature checks, more frequent facility cleanings and even physical dividers between workstations – but is that enough?

-With the onset of the U.S. Department of Labor's Occupational Safety and Health Administration's (OSHA) updated policies in May that broadened the list of employers with coronavirus-related record-keeping requirements, many industries, including construction have turned to technology to ease the burden of manual reporting.
-Internet-of-Things (IoT) technology and wearable devices, like Proximity Trace from Triax Technologies, are on the table for contractors of all sizes looking to resume or maintain operations in environments where remote work simply isn't possible.
+With the onset of the U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) updated policies in May that broadened the list of employers with coronavirus-related record-keeping requirements, many industries have turned to technology to ease the burden of manual reporting.
+Internet-of-Things (IoT) technology and wearable devices are on the table for businesses of all sizes looking to resume or maintain operations in environments where remote work isn't possible.

 IoT is the Next Key Piece of PPE

 The CDC and other agencies cite a minimum of 6 feet of physical distancing as a way to minimize the spread of COVID-19.
-They also provide guidance for contact tracing, in order to track and monitor the close contacts of infected individuals and notify them of potential exposure.
-IoT technology can not only help record the interactions that happen daily, particularly when physical distancing simply isn't possible due to the nature of the work, it can also give a full picture of all employees on the jobsite.
-General contractors can essentially isolate the potential risk to a specific set of the workforce and avoid a costly shutdown.
+There has even been a recent update that under certain conditions COVID-19 can be transmitted over greater than 6 feet distances.
+These agencies also provide guidance for contact tracing, in order to track and monitor the close contacts of infected individuals and notify them of possible infection.
+IoT technology can not only help record the interactions that happen daily and maintain compliance with these agency recommendations, it can also give a real-time picture of all employees on the jobsite.

 How It All Works